-We have done different description and meaning pages on some of the most popular sak-yant and the ones we know a little about. (even if after several years, we still have not finished our research entirely and our life may not be enough).
+We have done different description and meaning pages on some of the most popular sak-yant and the ones we know a little about. (even if after several years, we still have not finished our research entirely).

-This in an aim to help people who are looking for information, and to best explain what we have learned, for passionate people and to make an exchange all together to build something that goes further.
+This in an aim to help people who are looking for information, and to best explain what we have learned, for passionate people and to make an exchange.

 We have no plans to do all the patterns with all the meanings let alone a book!